1. Getting Started: Part I

 • After installation, right click on the mounted drive and select “Eject.”

-• Before using SeligSIM for the first time, connect your controller and test it in the Windows Game Controller gadget as described in the next section.
+• Connect your controller and test it in the Windows Game Controller gadget as described in the section: Selecting Your Compatible Controller.

 If your computer is unable to mount the .iso installer file, then use a DVD writer to write the .iso file to a DVD and install directly from the DVD that you create.
 If your computer does not have a DVD drive, use an external DVD drive that connects to your PC.
 (External DVD drives are cheap and readily available.
 They connect via USB to your computer.)